If you’re wondering about post c-section attire, you’re not alone.

 One option is to purchase regular high-waist underwear (just make sure the elastic reaches above your c-section incision), but there are some panties that are made especially for c-section mamas.
 If you want to go that route, here are some solid choices:

-Kindred Bravely High Waist C-Section Recovery Panties ~ $21 for a 3-pack
+Kindred Bravely High Waist C-Section Recovery Panties ~ $35 for 5-pk

 *Let me start by saying your tummy will not be this flat right after your c-section, ha!!!
 It takes time for everything to decompress.